 In Dynamax Adventures, you and three other players (either AI or real-life players) work together to make your way through three Dynamax encounters, before reaching the legendary Pokémon at the end.

 You each begin by drafting one Pokémon from a selection of three.
 Once a Pokémon is chosen, a new one will replace it for the next person to choose from.
-If you are playing with AI, they will always act after every real-life trainer has chosen a Pokémon, otherwise the order is randomised.
+If you are playing with AI, they will always act after every real-life trainer has chosen a Pokémon, otherwise, the order is randomized.

 As the map begins, you get a sweeping shot of all the possible routes towards the legendary Pokémon.
 For each route choice, one of the Pokémon’s types will be shown.
 More often than not, the Pokémon will be dual-typed, so pay attention to the silhouettes for clues as to what you are about to fight.
 Once you have voted, the majority of the votes cast will determine the route chosen and a Dynamax battle will begin.

 Along some routes, there are NPCs or items you can find along the way.
-Here is a list of every one:
+Here is a list of the NPCs and what they will offer you:

 - Berries: Restores half of every Pokémon’s max HP.

 - Hiker: Will give items to players.
-Players take it in turns to draft items they want.
+Players take turns to draft items they want.

 - Scientist: Offers to replace your Pokémon with a random one.
 If multiple players say yes, the Pokémon replaced is randomised.